top of page

 by PhD candidate Gulzan Dossanova Introduction: More Than Just Names on Paper

 When we think of a family tree, we often imagine a static chart—a dusty record of names and dates used to trace biological links.
-But from an anthropological perspective, a genealogy is much more.
+But from an anthropological perspective, a genealogy is much more than that.
 It is a dynamic, living structure that we constantly recreate, interpret, and update through our daily lives.

 Ancestry isn't just about whom we are related to; it’s about how we perform those relationships.
 This is what I call "living memory," and nowhere is it more visible than in our rituals.